 The Stanstead 15 caused the state a problem.
 Their action – which amounted to invading a remote area north of the airfield, and using locking themselves to a scaffolding tripod, to stop a deportation flight – was successful.
 The results inconvenienced passengers at Stanstead Airport, due to the runway being closed for some time, and caused frustration and embarrassment for the government.
 A lot of protests have similar consequences, but that in itself is no reason to prevent them from taking place.
 Any right to protest worth having will be messy, and in any case, the state cannot very well make inconveniencing passengers at airports a crime, and has yet to explicitly outlaw frustrating or embarrassing the government, however the law may be applied in practice.

 It is worth pointing out that this was not an Article 11 case in itself.
 The court did not quash the activists’ convictions on the grounds that they have a right to freedom of assembly,** but that they were simply not guilty of the offences they were charged with.
 Had they been charged with different offences, the outcome too may have been different.
 It is also important to reflect on the fact that these activists were, as they acknowledged, in a privileged position, supported by journalists, NGOs and politicians.
 Their acquittal does not in itself prove the legal system is fair and just, or guarantee that those who are less privileged would be treated the same way.
-Members of the Stanstead 15 themselves have reflected critically upon their experience in an article here.
+Read a critical reflection on the experience by members of the Stanstead 15.

 The case is still relevant to Article 11 rights however because it goes some way towards removing from the state’s arsenal a tool that could be used to deter effective future protests.
 What tends to happen when a protest is particularly inconvenient to the state, is that it starts looking for crimes that it can prosecute.
 The trouble it runs into is that, aside from general inconvenience and mess, the actual crimes committed by protesters tend to be either very minor or entirely non-existent.
 This is not universally the case, and instances of serious crime by protesters are outside the scope of this article, but on the whole, unless violence ensued, the worst the state can usually manage is a charge of aggravated trespass, criminal damage, or other summary offences.